Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Games with Perfect Information

 Real Time Strategy games are challenging for MCTS due to a huge branching factor. \cite{ontanon2016informed} proposes Informed MCTS (IMCTS) - an algorithm dedicated for games with large decision spaces.
-IMCTS features two novel probability distribution models: Calibrated Naive Bayes Model (CNB) and Action-Type Independence Model (AIM).
+IMCTS aggregates information of a game using two novel probability distribution models: Calibrated Naive Bayes Model (CNB) and Action-Type Independence Model (AIM).
 CNB is a Naive Bayes classifier with a simplified calibration of posterior probability.
 AIM derives the distribution only for legal actions in the current game state.
-Both of the models are trained on the data from bot duels in an RTS testbed.
+The models are incorporated into the tree policy by computing the prior probability distributions in the exploration phase.
+The models are trained on the data from bot duels in an RTS testbed.
 The experiments show that the models outperform other MCTS approaches in the RTS domain.

 One of the basic techniques of heuristic action reduction is Beam Search (\cite{lowerre1976harpy}).
-It determines the most promising states according to an estimated heuristic.
-These states then proceed to further expansion, whereas the others get permanently pruned. \cite{baier2012beam} combine Beam Search with MCTS (BMCTS).
+It determines the most promising states using an estimated heuristic.
+These states are then considered in a further expansion phase, whereas the other ones get permanently pruned. \cite{baier2012beam} combine Beam Search with MCTS (BMCTS).
 BMCTS features two parameters: beam width $W$ and tree depth $d$.
 They describe how many of the most promising nodes should be selected at an arbitrary depth - Fig. \ref{fig:beam_new}.
 The nodes outside the beam are pruned.
-Different variants of MCTS with a variable depth can be found in \citep{pepels2012enhancements}, \citep{soemers2016enhancements}, \citep{zhou2018hybrid}. \cite{ba2019monte} present efficient strategy for selecting actions on the basis of remaining time.
+Manual experimentation is used for finding optimal values of parameters: C - exploration coefficient, L - simulation limit, W - beam width.
+Different variants of MCTS with a variable depth can be found in \citep{pepels2012enhancements}, \citep{soemers2016enhancements}, \citep{zhou2018hybrid}.

+\cite{ba2019monte} present Variable Simulation Periods (VSP-MCTS).
+The method extends the decision variables with the simulation time.
+In VSP-MCTS actions are selected with respect to the possible simulation time before the next selection phase.
+The available set of action is initially limited to the most promising ones and gradually progressively expanded (unpruned).
+To achieve this, the authors combine \emph{progressive widening} and \emph{Hierarchical optimistic optimization applied to tree} (HOOT).
+This approach supports the balance between the frequent action choice and the time dedicated to simulations.

 Progressive Bias \citep{chaslot2008progressive} is another method of heuristic action reduction.
-Progressive bias extends the UCB function with a heuristic value, which is reduced as the number of node visits increases. \cite{gedda2018monte} propose progressive win bias:
+Progressive bias extends the UCB function with a heuristic value, which is reduced as the number of node visits increases. \cite{gedda2018monte} propose a progressive win bias: